 In 1979, the Environmental Protection Agency became involved and visited the ranches that Bliss had sprayed years earlier.
 It was found that the dioxin levels in the soil had not decreased.
 The EPA released a list of contaminated or possibly contaminated locations in 1982 and the town of Times Beach was on the list.

 The investigation revealed that Times Beach had hired Russell Bliss to oil 23 miles of dirt roads in 1972.
 He was paid $2,400 over a four year period.
 Residents were not made aware until the EPA report had been leaked.
 Times Beach found itself in the centre of a national media storm.

 On 4 December 1982, the nearby Meramec River breached its banks and flooded times beach.
-The residents of the town were evacuated but when the EPA tested dioxin levels after the flood, were found to be unsafe and the CDC recommend that the town not be re-inhabited.
+The residents of the town were evacuated.
+The EPA tested dioxin levels after the flood and they were found to be unsafe.
+The CDC recommend that the town not be re-inhabited.
 The federal government agreed to purchase 800 residential properties and 30 businesses in the town.
 By 1985, everyone was gone except one elderly couple who refused to leave.
-It was quarantined and was demolished in 1992.
+It was quarantined and eventually demolished in 1992.

 Over 14,000 citizens’ suits were filed against NEPACCO and its officers, IPC, and Bliss.
 NEPACCO was forced to repay the federal government for its cleanup efforts which amounted to $110 million.

 The site where Times Beach once stood is a state park that celebrates the famous Route 66 and recent tests show no evidence of danger to visitors or workers.